EAST TENNESSEE STATE UNIVERSITY

 SUBJECT: Employee Check-Out Procedures

 The following procedures are to be followed when processing employment termination.
-These procedures apply to all employees, including those who are part-time or temporary, medical residents, and graduate assistants.
+These procedures apply to all employees, including those who are part-time, temporary or graduate assistants.

 To obtain the Check-Out Form, please go to our Forms.